A45hw1n/Rustmap/README.md

 # Rustmap
-Uses Rustscan to scan ports and Nmap to scan all ports.
-Giving efficient results in full scan.
+Uses Rustscan to find all ports and Nmap to scan them even more fastly!!